my-name-is-samael/BeamJoy/README.md

 ### QoL

 - Reworked and toggleable player nametags, showing who is spectating, who is playing, and idle vehicles.
 Props do not display nametags, and trailers do not if their owner is towing them.
+Colors are also configurable by everyone (for themselves).
-- Reworked in-game chat with Rank or Reputation level indicators.
+- Reworked in-game chat with Rank or Reputation level indicators, as well as activities events.
 - Toggleable automatic headlights based on the day-night cycle.
 - Toggleable smooth free camera.
-- Precise free camera FoV selector.
+- Precise free camera FoV and speed selectors.
-- Ghost mode to prevent speeding players from crashing into newly spawned players.
+- Toggleable respawn protection (ghost mode) to prevent speeding players from crashing into newly spawned players.
 - Toggleable broadcast for big drifts.
 - Reputation rewards based on drift length.
 - Almost all base game UI-Apps work for each scenario.